witheve/rfcs/proposed/syntax.md

 ## Alternatives

-We’ve tried various syntaxes before this one.
+We've tried various syntaxes before this one.
 Earlier this year we had a syntax based on s-expressions, which you can read about [here](http://incidentalcomplexity.com/2016/06/10/jan-feb/) and [here](http://incidentalcomplexity.com/2016/06/22/mar2/).
 You can also look at our earliest syntax [here](https://github.com/witheve/eve-experiments/tree/syntax/examples).

 ## Risks